📈

 Tool: Complete Stock Profit Calculator

-Problem: A utility company’s EPS can’t be meaningfully compared to a tech startup’s EPS due to different business models.
+Problem: A utility company’s EPS cannot be meaningfully compared to a tech startup’s EPS due to different business models, capital structures, and growth expectations.

-Solution: Only compare EPS within the same industry sector.
+Solution: Only compare EPS within the same industry sector and against the same company’s historical EPS trend.

-Problem: Missing dividend income can significantly understate total returns.
+Problem: Missing dividend income can significantly understate total returns — dividends have historically contributed 30-40% of total stock market returns over long periods.

 Solution: Include dividends in all profit calculations and consider reinvestment.